PA0MHE/PMA5-123-3W-DC-Bias/README.md

 	clock: 8 MHz internal
 	Programmer: serialUPDI 230400 baud

- By pressing SW1 once in RX condition, the Idq is set to ~450mA and stored in EEPROM
+ By pressing SW1 during Power-Up, Idq is set to ~400mA and stored in EEPROM

  HEX file is included.